holdfenytolvaj/pogi/docs/index.md

 ```sql
 select * from users where created>'1999-12-31T18:00:00.000Z';
 ```
-it will have some sideeffect as postgre will compare them as a string, so you need to enforce the conversion:
+it will have some side effect as postgre will compare them as a string, so you need to enforce the conversion:
 ```js
 await pgdb.query(`SELECT * FROM users where created>'${date}'::timestamptz`);
 //or